Law Enforcement Experience

 We’re also very blessed to receive logistical support, lesson plan review, drill development and guest instruction from Jay and Leslie O of Crosswalk Readiness, another Tucson based self-protection school.

 Your safety is our first priority.
-Heloderm is blessed to have several NRA certified Range Safety Officers who help keep you safe and assist with personalized instruction.
+Heloderm is blessed to have several NRA / USCCA certified Range Safety Officers who help keep you safe and assist with personalized instruction.
 Because our RSOs volunteer their time, we can keep the students’ tuition costs at a minimum.

 Depending upon class size and customer needs, Heloderm uses a variety of subject matter experts to hone training programs.
 Here, for example, Scott S of S3 Global Consulting teaches methods of “compressing” one’s hold for pistol retention.

 A significant portion of our training consists of scenario driven, interactive, role playing exercises.
 This reality-based training enables students to practice making critical decisions BEFORE they find themselves in a life-or-death situation.
 Role playing a huge component of our Lawful Use of Force classes, for example.
 In just about every one of our courses, our students will do some role playing or at the very least interactive guided scenarios.
-Until the COVID pandemic passes, we will use family members and roommates for closer, more physical role playing interactions.
+Until the COVID pandemic passes, we will use family members, paramours, or roommates for closer, more physical role playing interactions.

 In our pro bono Adolescent Firearms Safety classes, teenaged role players act out various scenarios.
 We candidly address real adolescent issues.
 Then the students discuss with their peers–other students as well as role players–what they might choose to do in similar situations.